-- Charcoal: Charcoal is a great natural ingredient that absorbs oil and impurities.
+- Charcoal: Charcoal absorbs oil and impurities.
 Apply a safe and effective Charcoal Mask to your skin 1-2x in this phase, and use it as a spot treatment.

 - Salicylic acid: Salicylic acid is a beta hydroxy acid that is water-soluble and is extremely effective in diminishing blackheads, white heads, and blemishes.
 It dissolves skin debris that clogs pores and causes blemishes.
 It’s anti-inflammatory and helps to reduce redness.
-Use a Clear Pore Cleanser during this phase.
+Use a Clear Pore Cleanser.

-- Astringents like witch hazel and apple cider vinegar: Astringents help to tone skin, clear out pores, dry up oil, and reduce inflammation.
+- Astringents like witch hazel and apple cider vinegar: Astringents help clear out pores, absorb oil, and reduce inflammation.
 Note: Do not apply straight apple cider vinegar or which hazel to your skin.
-Instead, use a product that is well formulated with other anti-inflammatory ingredients like this Everything Spray (I love this stuff!).
+Instead, use a product that is well formulated.
+I like to make my own DIY apple cider vinegar toner.

-After your period ends, you enter the follicular phase, which ends when you ovulate.
-Then, ovulation occurs somewhere between days 14-16.
-During this time, estrogen is rising and peaks right at ovulation.
+After your period ends, you enter the follicular phase.
+Then, ovulation occurs between days 14-16.
+Estrogen is rising and peaks right at ovulation.
 This is usually when your skin is looking and feeling best because oil-reducing and collagen-promoting estrogen is high.

-- Fatty acids + nourishing oils and butters: With oil production lower during this phase, your skin can handle more nourishment without breaking out.
+- Fatty acids + nourishing oils and butters: With oil production lower, your skin can handle more nourishment.
 Switch to an oil-based cleanser with plenty of active ingredients, and a cream-based moisturizer that is right for your skin type.
-I love anti-aging nutrients during this time!
-Try this Countertime Cleansing Oil, which is rich in fatty acids and anti-nutrients, or this Cleansing Balm, which contains shea butter and brightening nutrients.
-If you have more oily skin, daytime nourishing moisturizers can be used as your night cream, like this Countertime Antioxidant Soft Cream.
-And if you are already using moisturizers and creams, try incorporating a balm during this time, especially if you feel more dry.
+Try an anti-aging cleansing oil or cleansing balm.
+If you have more oily skin, daytime nourishing moisturizers can be used as your night cream, like an anti-aging moisturizing cream.

-- Resurfacing Acids (AHA/BHA): The increased collagen production makes this an ideal time for a peel.
+- Resurfacing Acids (AHA/BHA): Increased collagen production makes it an ideal time for a peel.
 Peels are packed with resurfacing acids, and help to brighten skin and increase cell turnover.
-I love this Overnight Resurfacing Peel during this phase.
+I love this Overnight Resurfacing Peel or a simple AHA mask during this phase.

 - Vitamin C: When it comes to skin health, age defense, and a bright, dewy glow, vitamin C is the holy grail.
-It’s one of my favorite skin nutrients!
-It brightens skin and improve discoloration, and support the skin’s natural collagen production—perfect for this phase!
-I highly recommend this All Bright C Serum.
-Layer it on in the morning every day during this phase!
+It brightens skin and improve discoloration, and support the skin’s natural collagen production.
+I highly recommend the All Bright C Serum.

 - Zinc Oxide (Mineral Based Sunscreen): This is an important time to protect your skin from damage that leads to hyperpigmentation.
 Use a safe, mineral-based face sunscreen that is lightweight and won’t clog pores, like the Countersun Sheer Defense SPF for face.